A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Data analyses

 We now focus on the outliers detected by the proposed models and Congdon's, as shown in Figure \ref{fig:Zika_Out}.
-District $i$ is again found to be a potential outlier, after accounting for the socio-development index, if the upper bound of the posterior 95\% credible interval of $\kappa_i$ is below 1.
-The detailed posterior summaries (posterior mean and posterior 95\% credible interval) for the scale mixture components estimated in all three models can also be found in Table \ref{tab:kappa_PostSum} in Appendix \ref{sec:kappa_PostSum}.
+District $i$ is again found to be a potential outlier, after accounting for the socio-development index, if $\kappa_{u,i}$, the upper bound of the posterior 95\% credible interval of $\kappa_i$, is below 1.
 In Figure \ref{fig:Zika_Out}, the blue and red coloured districts help distinguish the detected outliers on the lower tail of the SMR distribution from the ones on the upper tail.
-After accounting for the socio-development index, some districts are pointed out by the three models, such as Gericinó, Parque Col\'umbia, Vasco da Gama and Maré, on the lower tail of the SMR distribution, Barra de Guaratiba, Bonsucesso and Vista Alegre, on the upper tail.
-However, the BYM2-Gamma and Congdon's models both do not point out Paquetá in the upper tail whereas the BYM2-logCAR model detects it.
-Note, however, that the BYM2-Gamma model is close to identifying Paquetá as an outlier as it results in $\kappa_u=1.04$ for this district, where $\kappa_u$ denotes the upped bound of the 95\% posterior credible interval.
-Figure \ref{fig:latent} in Appendix \ref{sec:kappa_PostSum} shows the posterior means for the latent effects obtained from all five models.
-Note that the BYM2 model and the Leroux prior, which do not accommodate heavy-tailed random effects, both estimate a high posterior mean for Paquetá's latent effect.
-This shows that there may be no need to allow for a higher random effect for this district.
-The three models do not identify Pedra de Guaratiba which has a high SMR, as shown in Figure \ref{fig:Zika_SMR}.
-The BYM2-logCAR model is the closest to detecting it, with a $\kappa_u$ of 1.09 for that district.
-Interestingly, the district of São Cristóvão is detected as an outlier by both the BYM2-logCAR and Congdon's models whereas it is not by the BYM2-Gamma model, with $\kappa_u=1.2$.
-The BYM2-logCAR and Congdon's models detect more potential outliers than the BYM2-Gamma model as these may be more sensitive to the neighbourhood structure for the $\kappa$'s.
-In the BYM2-Gamma model, the $\kappa$'s are independently and identically distributed, {\it a priori}, similarly to Congdon's model, and only intervene on the variance of the latent effects.
-In Congdon's model, the $\kappa$'s also have an impact on the conditional means of the latent effects.
-Regarding the BYM2-logCAR model, the $\kappa$'s intervene only on the variance of the latent effects while incorporating the neighbourhood structure in their prior distribution.
-We believe that these distinct roles and distributions for the mixing parameters explain the differences in the outliers identified after accounting for the socio-development index.
+After accounting for the socio-development index, some districts are pointed out by the four models, such as Gericinó, Parque Col\'umbia, Vasco da Gama and Maré, on the lower tail of the SMR distribution, Barra de Guaratiba, Bonsucesso and Vista Alegre, on the upper tail.
+However, the BYM2-Gamma and Congdon's models both do not point out Paquetá in the upper tail, whereas the BYM2-logCAR and Congdon-logCAR models detect it.
+This may be explained by the offset size of Paquetá, which is among the smallest in the entire region of Rio.
+Note, however, that the BYM2-Gamma model is close to identifying Paquetá as an outlier as it results in $\kappa_u=1.04$ for this district.
+Neither of the four models identify Pedra de Guaratiba, which has a high SMR, as shown in Figure \ref{fig:Zika_SMR}.
+Interestingly, the district of São Cristóvão is detected as an outlier by all models except the BYM2-Gamma model, with $\kappa_u=1.2$.
+The BYM2-logCAR and Congdon's models detect few more potential outliers than the BYM2-Gamma model.
+Our simulations have shown that the BYM2-logCAR and Congdon models tend to detect non-outliers more often than the BYM2-Gamma model.
+We believe that this explains the differences in the outliers identified after accounting for the socio-development index.